x2seed-hub/Shark-X/SharkX.md

                             end
                         end
                     end
-                elseif ChooseWeapon == "Blox Fruit" then
-                    for i ,v in pairs(game.Players.LocalPlayer.Backpack:GetChildren()) do
+                elseif ChooseWeapon == " Blox Fruit" then for i ,v in pairs(game.Players.LocalPlayer.Backpack:GetChildren()) do
                         if v.ToolTip == "Blox Fruit" then
                             if game.Players.LocalPlayer.Backpack:FindFirstChild(tostring(v.Name)) then